 2. Appetite Suppressant Patches

-They usually include 5-HTP or Garcinia Cambogia to help reduce cravings.
+They often hold 5-HTP or Garcinia Cambogia to cut down your hunger pangs.

 3. Metabolism Boosting Patches